George-Sun-ECON/George-Sun-ECON.github.io/_pages/about.md

 This is my personal website, welcome!
 This is [My Github repository](https://github.com/George-Sun-ECON).

 About Me
 ======
-I'm now a PhD student focusing on open macroeconomics and international finance.
-My current research is about China's official lending and its economics consequences on debt sustainability and associated growth effect.
+I am now a PhD student focusing on open macroeconomics and international finance.
+My current research is about China official lending and its economics consequences on debt sustainability and associated growth effect.